chrismo/talks/productivity/productivity.md

 ???
 and you can share some database fixtures for a series of related tests.
 --
+.center.one-big-tall[Build out a PO*O Suite]
+???
+Build out a Plain Ol' Object suite.

+If you work in Rails, for example, loading its environment takes time, if you're building out plain ol' ruby objects, have a test_helper or spec_helper that bypasses your framework if you don't need it.
+There are also tools like Spring that will keep the whole process loaded and save you time.
+--
-.center.one-big-tall[Breakup Test Runs in Parallel Chunks] ???
+.center.one-big-tall[Setup Test Runs in Parallel]
+???
-TravisCI and CircleCI, to name two, offer options here.
+Setup Test Runs in Parallel - TravisCI and CircleCI, to name two, offer options here.

 ---